Goodell tackles NFL domestic abuse crisis with vow to reform

 "I feel passionately that working in the NFL in any capacity is a privilege, something that we must earn every day and never take for granted," Goodell said.
 "The vast majority of players, owners and coaches it the NFL, stand tall."

 He said the league will work with players, their union, coaches, owners and outside experts to set the right standards for changing the league's policies for domestic violence.
-He said the panel will examine the commissioner's role in determining punishments.
+He said the panel will examine the commissioner's role in meting out punishment.

 Since the controversy erupted, Goodell has strengthened the league's penalties for domestic abuse.